hmunjuluri05/rag-ingestion-api/JIRA_STORIES.md

 - Azure Document Intelligence removed from MVP - moved to backlog (Story 7)
 - Each story includes all models, configuration, implementation, tests, and documentation for that layer
 - Testing is integrated into each story's Definition of Done (no separate testing story)
-- Focus is on enhancing existing v1/ingestion API (no v2 needed since v1 has no users)
+- Focus is on implementing new v2/ingestion API (v1 remains unchanged for existing users)
 - Hybrid storage provides significant cost savings (74%) vs MongoDB-only approach
+- Separate MongoDB instances per cloud for data isolation